 5. After placing a few pins horizontally through the top of the inverted pleat, apply a straight stitch to hold the two folds in place.

-Because not every fabric has the same folding capability and not every style requires the same pleating look, there are a few different pleat finishes you could choose from depending on the garment you are sewing:
+Due to the fact that not every fabric has the same folding capability and not every style requires the same pleating look, there are a few different pleat finishes you can choose from depending on the garment you are sewing.

 Crisp/Sharp Folded Pleats: These pleats have a very defined, sharp fold and are usually used on woven fabrics that can easily maintain a crisp fold.
 Natural fabrics like linen and cotton and synthetics like polyester work the best with this style of pleating.
 This finish is the most commonly used for light to medium weight fabrics.
 Sharp folded pleating is not difficult to attain at home but you do have to use some extra steam to really set the creases in place.
 In addition, use an ironing cloth on more delicate fabrics when ironing down pleats.